particle-iot/docs/src/content/hardware/power/power-supply-guide.md

 If you are in a situation where:

-- Are using sleep modes and sleeping mode of the time
+- Are using sleep modes and sleeping most of the time
 - Not using the LiPo battery
 - Your external supply could be configured to generate 3.7V at 2A